Teaching our German classes online. What does this mean?

 Option B: We can mail the book to you.
 Postage $10.
 You can add this to your Group course when registering online.

-What happens if the situation with Conronavirus improves?
+What happens if the situation with Conronavirus improves or gets worse again?

 We will follow the advice from the government and Queensland Health.
-Should it be safe to return to the classroom, then our courses will revert back to face-to-face instruction.
+Should it be deemed safe to be in the classroom, then we will teach to face-to-face.